 - Take a ski or snowboard lesson ($$$).
 Winsport is located in NW Calgary, Nakiska is only one hour away, and Mount Norquay is 1.5 hours away.

 - Visit a local marsh and do some birding.
 Learn how to use the free Merlin Bird ID app from Cornell University here.
-Pearce Estate Park and the Inglewood Bird Sanctuary are great places to try.
+Pearce Estate Park and the Inglewood Bird Sanctuary are great places to try first.

 Know Before You Go